innerr/ticat/README.md

 ```
 `+` could do the same job, we chose `-` for a clean view.

-### Try to run benchmark
+### Run the shared bench tool we received

-Looks like `bench` is what we need.
+Looks like `bench` is what we need to run benchmarks.

 Say we have a single node cluster running, the access port is 4000.

-Try to run benchmark by:
+Try to bench by:
 ```
 $> ticat bench
 ```

-Got an error, we should provide the cluster port:
+Got an error:
 ```
 -------=<unsatisfied env read>=-------